 and all of those families who have lost someone close.
 Thank you to all those who sponsored Amy or donated online via the fundraising

-STREET PASTORS - we've raised £650 which will keep them going for 9 months.
-People have been amazingly generous, which is very humbling.”
+STREET PASTORS - People have been amazingly generous, which is very humbling.”
 If you would like to make a donation please speak to Naomi, Pauline, Tony, or one of our stewards. we can guarantee that every penny you give will be spent on helping vulnerable people in Liverpool.

 There are always exciting events planned as part of our drive to raise funds for good causes and to pay for the church refurbishment, please see the Events page for details.